 For the current Good Manufacturing Practice ("cGMP") manufacturing of our candidate vaccines we are using both internal capacity and third-party manufacturers.
-In addition, we are developing the vaccine programs currently in our pipeline, including the bivalent norovirus vaccine program, our seasonal flu vaccine, and the Universal Influenza vaccine collaboration with Janssen Vaccines & Prevention B.V. ("Janssen") while also exploring partnership opportunities.
-Finally, we are focusing on the development of a coronavirus vaccine candidate utilizing our proprietary oral vaccine platform.
+In addition, we are developing the vaccine programs currently in our pipeline, including the SARS-CoV-2 vaccine program, the norovirus vaccine program, our seasonal flu vaccine, and the Universal Influenza vaccine collaboration with Janssen Vaccines & Prevention B.V. ("Janssen") while also exploring partnership opportunities.
 Pending licensing, partnering or collaboration agreements, our RSV and HPV programs are currently on hold.